Redhill, Surrey: Local media

+Local newspapers are the Surrey Advertiser and Redhill and Reigate Life.

 Economy

-SES Water, Santander Consumer Finance, AXA breakdown assistance, Travelers Insurance, and Aon plc Risk Services have their headquarters in the town.
+SES Water, Santander Consumer Finance, Axa breakdown assistance, Travelers Insurance and Aon Risk Services have their headquarters in the town.
 There are also three industrial and business estates: Holmethorpe Industrial Estate, Kingsfield Business Centre, and Reading Arch.

 Redhill Aerodrome (IATA: KRH, ICAO: EGKR) lies 1.73 mi south-east of Redhill and operates pleasure flights, flying courses, and private commercial flights.

 Whilst the town is a hub in commercial terms, with a shopping centre and several offices of large companies, a large proportion of the economically active population work in Greater London and other parts of Surrey.

 For some central government statistical purposes, Redhill and Reigate are classified as a subdivision of the Crawley Urban Area.
 Redhill is 18 miles east of Guildford.
 The average commuting distance in 2001 for workers was 13.8 km in Redhill East and 13.6 km in Redhill West.
 Unemployment stood at 1.81% in the east and 2.13% in the west in 2001.

 The first iteration of British Island Airways had its head office at Congreve House in Redhill.